TejalKaushik-123/Continent/README.md

 # Continent
-In this project I will create website on 7 continents.
+In this project I created website on 7 continents.
 <br>
 Author - Tejal Kaushik